Lusotropicalism: Application during the Estado Novo

-Prior to Freyre's publication of Casa-Grande & Senzala, few—if any—Portuguese politicians and colonial administrators conceived of the Portuguese Empire as a multicultural, multiracial, and pluricontinental nation.
+Prior to Freyre's publication of Casa-Grande & Senzala, few—if any—Portuguese politicians and colonial administrators conceived of the Portuguese Empire as a multicultural, multiracial, and pluricontinental nation (the idea that Portugal was not a colonial empire but a nation-state spread across continents).
 They were more likely to think of Portuguese colonialism as a logical historical extension or continuation of the Reconquista.
-For example, Armindo Monteiro, Portuguese Minister of Colonies between 1931 and 1935, considered himself a "Social Darwinist" and was a proponent of the traditional colonial "civilizing mission" and white saviorism.
+For example, Armindo Monteiro, Portuguese Minister of Colonies between 1931 and 1935, is considered a "social Darwinist" due to being a proponent of the traditional colonial "civilizing mission" and white saviorism.
 Monteiro believed Portugal had a "historic obligation" to civilize the "inferior races" who lived in its African and Asian territories by converting them to Christianity and teaching them a work ethic.

 Portuguese dictator António de Oliveira Salazar strongly resisted Freyre's ideas throughout the 1930s and 1940s, partly because Freyre claimed the Portuguese were more prone to miscegenation than other European nations.
-He adopted Lusotropicalism only after sponsoring Freyre on a visit to Portugal and some of its overseas territories in 1951 and 1952.
+He adopted lusotropicalism only after sponsoring Freyre on a visit to Portugal and some of its overseas territories in 1951 and 1952.
 Freyre's work Aventura e Rotina (Adventure and Routine) was a result of this trip.

-Salazar adopted Lusotropicalism by asserting that since Portugal had been a multicultural, multiracial, and pluricontinental nation since the 15th century, losing its overseas territories in Africa and Asia would dismember the country and end Portuguese independence.
+Salazar adopted lusotropicalism by asserting that since Portugal had been a multicultural, multiracial, and pluricontinental nation since the 15th century, losing its overseas territories in Africa and Asia would dismember the country and end Portuguese independence.
 According to Salazar, in geopolitical terms, losing these territories would decrease the Portuguese state's self-sufficiency.

-Critique

-Freyre's response to criticism

-The life of Freyre, after he published Casa-Grande & Senzala, became an eternal source of explanation.
-He repeated several times that he did not create the myth of a racial democracy and that the fact that his books recognized the intense mixing between "races" in Brazil did not mean a lack of prejudice or discrimination.
-He pointed out that many people have claimed the United States to have been an "exemplary democracy" whereas slavery and racial segregation were present throughout most of US history:

-"The interpretation of those who want to place me among the sociologists or anthropologists who said prejudice of race among the Portuguese or the Brazilians never existed is extreme.
-What I have always suggested is that such prejudice is minimal... when compared to that which is still in place elsewhere, where laws still regulate relations between Europeans and other groups".

-"It is not that racial prejudice or social prejudice related to complexion are absent in Brazil.
-They exist.
-But no one here would have thought of "white-only" Churches.
-No one in Brazil would have thought of laws against interracial marriage ...
-Fraternal spirit is stronger among Brazilians than racial prejudice, colour, class or religion.
-It is true that equality has not been reached since the end of slavery....
-There was racial prejudice among plantation owners, there was social distance between the masters and the slaves, between whites and blacks....
-But few wealthy Brazilians were as concerned with racial purity as the majority were in the Old South".
+Influence on Hispanism

+In Hispanic circles, an "Ibero-tropicalist" movement has been developed, with the aim of developing an anthropology of mestizaje based on the similarities between the Portuguese colonial model and the Spanish one to integrate the native peoples and having organically given a transculturation that forged a syncretic identity of Iberian and Indies roots.
+This "Ibero-tropicalism" considers that Iberism should not be understood as something purely European, but as an Ibero-Afro-American identity in which cultures of 3 great civilizations were integrated into a single transcontinental social community, evidenced in the cultural exchange present in food (beans, cocoa or potatoes), genes (Mestizaje), clothes, music (Reggaeton), terminologies, etc. in a common heritage (in addition to mutual migratory currents).
+This sociological approach would make Spain and Portugal be understood as nations that are not purely European, but also American and African; and analogously with the fact that Ibero-America is not purely American, but also European and African, just as Portuguese Africa and Spanish Africa are not purely African, but also European and American; and that all these regions with a common tradition would be part of the Iberian Civilization and its plural character (expressed in the Hispanidad or Lusophonie).